papiodesu/leptos_book/src/view/06_control_flow.md

             <p>"Oddment"</p>
         </Show>

         // d.
-Because "bool::then()」 converts a 「bool" to
+Because "bool::then()" converts a "bool" to
         //    "Option", you can use it to create a show/hide toggled {move || is_odd().then(|| view! { <p>"Oddity!"</p> })}